valevoyage2026-sudo/AURA-Agentic-Unified-Reliability-Auditor-/Readme.md

 ## Known limitations

 Verification is bounded by retrieval corpus coverage, citation-entailment checks carry their own error rate, and per-request cost scales with claim count.
+The self-repair loop is capped at `MAX_ITERATIONS`; a claim that still fails verification after the retry is returned as a low-confidence response, not silently upgraded.
 Full discussion in `AURA_ARCHITECTURE_README.md §7`.